cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## Efficiency
 EAT achieves a total pre-training time reduction of ~15x compared to BEATs and ~10x relative to Audio-MAE.
-It costs only 10 epochs during EAT's pre-training on AS-2M.
+The full pre-training on AS-2M requires only 10 epochs.
 ![Alt text](./src/EAT_efficiency.png)